Szeretni/ttks0500-protocol-programming/assignments/04/assignment04.md

 Example: DOWNLOAD localhost 8888 cat.jpg

+Example: LIST 192.0.0.127 8888 .

 Syntax:
 * Method (mandatory): name of the method ie. LIST
 * Address (mandatory): address of the server socket ie. localhost or 192.0.0.127
-* Port (mandatory): port of the address socket ie. 8888
+* Port (mandatory): port of the server socket ie. 8888
 * Option (mandatory): optional parameter such as a file name ie. cat.jpg.
-If not needed, use "." for this element.
+If not needed, use "." for this element
 * sp means single space ie. pressing the space bar button once
 * \r\n means carriage return and new line ie. pressing the enter button